Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 4. Headaches

-Many people experience headaches or migraine attacks once in a while.
+Many people experience headaches or migraine attacks occasionally.
 Migraine is a common condition, affecting roughly 1 in 6 adults in the United States.

-Still, some studies have shown that gluten-intolerant individuals may be more prone to migraine episodes than others.
+Still, studies have shown that gluten-intolerant people may be more prone to migraine episodes than others.

-If you have regular headaches or migraine episodes without any apparent cause, you could be sensitive to gluten.
+If you have regular headaches without any apparent cause, you could be sensitive to gluten.

 5. Fatigue

-Feeling tired is very common and usually not linked to any condition.
-However, if you constantly feel very tired, you should explore the possibility of an underlying cause.
+Feeling tired is very common and usually not linked to any specific condition.
+But if you constantly feel very tired, you should explore potential underlying causes.

-Gluten-intolerant individuals are very prone to fatigue and tiredness, especially after eating foods that contain gluten.
+Gluten-intolerant people are prone to fatigue and tiredness, especially after eating foods that contain gluten.

-According to one study in 486 people with non-celiac gluten sensitivity, 64% reported experiencing tiredness and fatigue.
+According to one study of 486 people with non-celiac gluten sensitivity, 64% reported experiencing tiredness and fatigue.

 6. Depression and anxiety

-Anxiety disorders are believed to affect approximately 33% of people worldwide.
+Anxiety disorders affect approximately 33% of people worldwide.

 Anxiety involves feelings of worry, nervousness, unease, and agitation.
 It often goes hand-in-hand with depression.

-Individuals with gluten intolerance seem to be more prone to anxiety and depression than individuals without any underlying conditions.
+People with gluten intolerance seem more prone to anxiety and depression than those without underlying conditions.

-For example, in one study, up to 40% of individuals with self-reported gluten sensitivity stated that they regularly experienced anxiety.
+In one study, up to 40% of people with self-reported gluten sensitivity stated they regularly experienced anxiety.

-Several studies have also shown that individuals with depression and self-reported gluten intolerance say they feel better with a gluten-free diet and want to continue it, even if their digestive symptoms aren’t entirely resolved.
+Several studies have shown that people with depression and self-reported gluten intolerance say they feel better with a gluten-free diet and want to continue it, even if their digestive symptoms aren’t entirely resolved.

-That suggests that gluten exposure on its own may induce feelings of depression, irrespective of digestive symptoms.
+That suggests gluten exposure alone may induce feelings of depression, irrespective of digestive symptoms.

 7. Pain

-Gluten exposure may cause inflammation in gluten-sensitive individuals.
+Gluten exposure may cause inflammation in gluten-sensitive people.

 The inflammation may result in widespread pain, including in the joints and muscles.